tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_jekyll.md

 <img src="images/weatherdataendpointcloudcannon.png" alt="CloudCannon Weatherdata endpoint" />

 You can see my site at [http://delightful-nightingale.cloudvent.net/](http://delightful-nightingale.cloudvent.net/).
-The password is `stcsummit`.

 {: .tip}
 If your endpoint doesn't appear, you probably have invalid YML syntax.
 Make sure the left edge of the response is at least one tab (4 spaces) in.

-Each time you save the site, CloudCannon actually rebuilds the Jekyll files into the site that you see.
+Each time you save the site, CloudCannon rebuilds the Jekyll files into the site that you see.

-{: .note}
-If you switch between the code editor and visual display, the code sample gets mangled.
-(The CloudCannon editor will convert the https path into a link.)
-This is a bug in CloudCannon that will be fixed.

 ## Doc Websites Using Jekyll